kbogatyrev/ZalWeb/README.md

 Build the NodeJS server using Visual Studio 2022 (C++ core) and Visual Studio Code (NodeJS add-on and JavaScript components)

-1. Build the core component (Visual Studio 2022)
+1. Build the core component (Visual Studio 2022 on Windows)
 -- Clone the Zal-Code repo from the GitHub: https://github.com/kbogatyrev/Zal-Core targeting a standard Windows folder
 -- Open the Zal-Core directory as a CMake project
 -- Select "WSL:Ubuntu-..." connection as the target system and "Linux Debug" or "Linux Release" as the current configuration